leo/neutron/readme.md

 ## Features

-- **Create a new app with a single command:** The only thing you need to do in order to create a new boilerplate with everything necessary already installed is running `neutron init`.
+- **Create a New App with a Single Command:** The only thing you need to do in order to create a new boilerplate with everything necessary already installed is running `neutron init`.
 That's all.

-- **Compiler included:** Once you've finished developing your application, the `neutron build` command is the only thing needed for generating application bundles (`.app` for macOS, `.exe` for Windows, etc).
+- **Compiler Included:** Once you've finished developing your application, the `neutron build` command is the only thing needed for generating application bundles (`.app` for macOS, `.exe` for Windows, etc).

-- **No need to set up any tooling:** Things like hot code reloading, transpiling and bundling are all taken care of in the places where they're needed.
+- **No Need to Set up Any Tooling:** Things like hot code reloading, transpiling and bundling are all taken care of in the places where they're needed.
 No further tools required.

 Isn't that magical? 💫